Did you happen upon this article because you were looking for information regarding bicycle inventory? Well, you're in the wrong place.

 Short life cycle products need to be tracked more often to ensure reordering is done in a timely manner.
 Cycle counts are the best way to manage short life cycle products as they can regularly be monitored and any shift in demand can be reacted to more quickly.
 Sales trends from these cycle counts also give insight into inventory level shifts and can be used to market the goods and optimize profits.This is particularly important if you receive or send inventory at a bulk shipping.

 Inventory Accuracy Cycle Counting

 Cycle count accuracy measures the percentage of cycle counts that did not require any adjustments.
-This means that the cycle counts matched the tracked inventory.
+This means that the cycle counts matched the numbers from your inventory tracking.
 The higher this number is, the less variance and shrinkage in your inventory.
 If there are adjustments made after cycle counts, you need to review your inventory methodology and discover where the issues are originating.